-This plan provides an overview of the management approach, permit requirements and regulations for the 2014 herring spawn-on-kelp pound fisheries in Southeast Alaska.
-Spawn-on-kelp pound fisheries will occur in Craig-Klawock, Ernest Sound, and Tenakee Inlet.
+This plan provides an overview of the management approach, permit requirements and regulations for the 2015 herring spawn-on-kelp pound fisheries in Southeast Alaska.
+A spawn-on-kelp pound fishery will only occur in Craig-Klawock.
 Staff biologists listed at the end of this document are available to answer questions regarding this plan.
 Pound operators are also advised to review the section of this plan that describes requirements of other agencies.